 You can apply to more than one school with this programme.
 You apply directly through UCAS.
 Interview and selection will be conducted by both staff from Nottingham Institute of Education and from the school.

 Primary places available September 2020

-The 2020 entry places are yet to be allocated.
-However you can view the places available with our partner schools for 2019 entry on our School Direct places list.
+You can view the places available with our partner schools for 2020 entry on our School Direct places list.